Why engage with SMEs?

 A number of VGPB policies and guides refer to engaging with SMEs early in the planning process:

-Innovation and the procurement process - goods and services procurement guide
+Innovation and the procurement process: Goods and services guide

 Tools and support